top of page

 6 tips to increase your protein intake

-Protein is an essential nutrient that plays a vital role in the growth and repair of our body's cells and tissues and is critical to maximizing strength and muscle growth during a strength training program.
-Although most people hit the Recommended Daily Allowance (RDA) of protein, which is 0.8g/kg of bodyweight per day (1), it is well established in the literature that this quantity is inferior for maximizing results from strength training, and as a result, consuming upwards of x2 the RDA of protein has been demonstrated to maximize strength training results (1,2).
+Although most people hit the Recommended Daily Allowance (RDA) of protein, which is 0.8g of protein/kg of bodyweight per day (1), it is well established in the literature that this quantity is inferior for maximizing results from strength training, and as a result, consuming upwards of x2 the RDA of protein has been demonstrated to maximize strength training results (1,2).
 The question then is, does eating beyond this amount produce superior results?

 A hand holding barbecue tongs flips mean on a flame filled barbecue.